The English version of quarkus.io is the official project site. Translated sites are community supported on a best-effort basis.

 Further reading

-If you are interested in learning more about Hibernate Search 6, the Hibernate team publishes an extensive reference documentation.
+If you are interested in learning more about Hibernate Search, the Hibernate team publishes an extensive reference documentation, as well as a page listing other relevant resources.

 FAQ